 When the school assessed his intelligence, his teachers were dumbfounded; the results showed that his intellect was on par with older students and suggested that boredom probably explained his behavior.
 He skipped up a year.
 Eclipsing expectations became a theme.
 “When it came to exams, my parents held nothing back.
 It was unacceptable for me to come home with anything less than a 100% score in any subject.
 My father taught me lessons using methods that may be unacceptable today.
-However, I needed that discipline and it kick-started my life.”
-His father’s tenacity grew out of his own challenges: despite superior ability in math and strategic skills honed through a life-long love of chess, cricket and hockey, he had struggled to meaningfully progress financially.
+However, I needed that discipline, and it kick-started my life.”
+His father’s tenacity grew out of his challenges: despite superior ability in math and strategic skills honed through a life-long love of chess, cricket, and hockey, he had struggled to progress financially.
 He did what he could to protect his son from this pain.

 Jujhar’s interests included sports, and competition was a positive outlet for his frustrations.
 His love of soccer started the moment he could walk.
 However, this passion came with confrontation and complexity, as he endured verbal obscenities and physical conflicts.
 “Off the ball, I lost count of how many times I was kicked, elbowed, and punched.
-Running down the sideline I would hear racist insults but these were easier to ignore than the spitting.”
+Running down the sideline, I would hear racist insults, but these were easier to ignore than the spitting.”

-The worst of the physical assaults came at the age of 11 when walking home late from school, a group of a dozen white boys used metal and wooden bars to beat him up.
+The worst of the physical assaults came at the age of 11.
+When walking home late from school, a group of a dozen white boys used metal and wooden bars to beat him up.
 He survived.
-“I realized I had to elevate my paranoia and that my future was going to be less straight-forward.
-With that beating, I lost my innocence perhaps forever and for good reason.”
+“I realized I had to elevate my paranoia and that my future was going to be less straightforward.
+With that beating, I lost my innocence perhaps forever and for a good reason.”

-Even the physical attacks had at least one positive outcome: they kept him from ever trying the drugs that surrounded him, because he felt he needed to be sharp at all times.
+Even the physical attacks had at least one positive outcome: they kept him from ever trying the drugs that surrounded him because he felt he needed to be sharp at all times.
 Instead, he turned to entertainment – the X-Files, hip-hop and Indian music, and dancing to anything with a beat.

 With the 9/11 attacks in the United States, a wave of racism passed through the UK.
 While out with work colleagues in central London, he would often hear calls of “Taliban,” “Osama,” and “Bin Laden.”
-Although by that time Sikhs had been in England for over a century, Jujhar was now suddenly an outsider to some.
+Although Sikhs had been in England for over a century, Jujhar was now suddenly an outsider to some.
 People taunted him by shouting: “What does it feel like to be a Muslim?”
 “You guys are stealing our jobs,” “We’re going to kill you and your family.”

 “It was the best thing to have happened to me, a strong reminder of my privilege.
 I realized that being financially independent was not enough and that I had to seize life and do more.
 It took me too many years to work this out.”

 Earning the highest grades and winning trophies for his sports accomplishments, attending the University of Oxford, and modeling as a turbaned Sikh, were the beginnings of his success in restoring courage and belief to isolated individuals.
 Although he became a mentor to several young people, he knew he could do more.
 And so, he founded Sikhi Alpha.
-Today, Jujhar will act as a mentor for any person, Sikh or non-Sikh, and tries to spread awareness as a way to end prejudice and secure a better tomorrow.
+Today, Jujhar will act as a mentor for any person, Sikh or non-Sikh, and tries to spread awareness to end prejudice and secure a better tomorrow.

 “I was helped enormously and given numerous opportunities.
 I took a few and then worked as hard as I could.
 I focused on consequences and not probabilities, for mostly I was told that good things were not likely.
-I want everyone to have help and opportunities, while enjoying experiences and having tremendous fun.”
+I want everyone to have help and opportunities while enjoying experiences and having tremendous fun.”

 – Jujhar Singh